mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Real-Time Media" {{!RFC8836}}.

 Some low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver, which is unavailable in QUIC {{!RFC9000}} without extensions.
-The
-QUIC implementations of the sender and receiver can use an extension to add this information to QUIC as described in {{optional-extensions}}.
-An alternative to these dedicated real-time media congestion-control algorithms that QUIC implementations could support without the need for a protocol extension is the Low Latency, Low Loss, and Scalable Throughput (L4S) Internet Service
+The QUIC implementations of the sender and receiver can use an extension to add this information to QUIC as described in {{optional-extensions}}.
+An alternative to these dedicated real-time media congestion-control algorithms that QUIC implementations could support without the need for a protocol extension is the Low Latency, Low Loss, and Scalable Throughput (L4S) Internet Service {{?RFC9330}}, which can be used to limit growth in round-trip delays, due to increasing queuing delays.
-{{?RFC9330}}.

 The application needs a mechanism to query the available bandwidth to adapt media codec configurations.
 If the employed congestion controller of the QUIC